 Best Time to visit Phi Phi Islands

-During the summer, from May to October the sky has clouds but the rain is never too strong here.
-The island doesn’t have high hills that attract clouds, you can always find a good place sheltered from the wind and the sea is always clear and blue offering year round great diving and snorkelling.
+During the summer month, from May to October the sky has clouds but the rain is never too strong here.
+The island doesn’t have high hills that attract clouds, you can always find a good place sheltered from the wind and the sea is always clear and blue offering year round great diving and snorkeling.
 The climate is the same as Phuket with rains concentrated more between middle of September to the middle of November.
 From December to April there is no rain and the sea is completely flat from January to May.
 The best time to come is in July, because there are less tourists, the sea conditions are never too rough, often it doesn’t rain all month and the rates are low because it is considered off season.

 Things To Do in Phi Phi Island